 - Knead the dough at a slow speed of 2 and don’t exceed it–it’ll save time but won’t overburden your stand mixer.

-- If you want to knead dough in large quantities, divide the batch in half.
+- To knead dough in large quantities, divide the batch in half.

 Patience is the key…!